 An Auction Volume Discovery Order may be entered at any time during the trading day and is not visible in the order book.
 AVD Orders can be entered with "at-the-opening" validity for the opening auction and with "at-the-close" validity for the closing auction; however, they are not considered for the price determination mechanism of the auction in accordance with the principle of highest executable volume.
 AVD can be managed in the exchange system or in the order book throughout their entire period of validity and lose time priority, unless only the number of securities is being reduced.
 AVD Orders are executed against remaining "in limit" orders and quotes from the closing auction as well as "in limit" AVD Orders on the opposite side, taking into account the principle of quantity-time priority at the closing price of the closing auction.
-"In-limit" orders are defined as those for which the limited price corresponds at least to the price of the auction or better (the price limit for buy orders is equal to or higher than the price of the auction, the price limit for sell orders is equal to or lower than the price of the auction.
-AVD will not be executed.
+"In-limit" orders are defined as those for which the limited price corresponds at least to the price of the auction or better (the price limit for buy orders is equal to or higher than the price of the auction, the price limit for sell orders is equal to or lower than the price of the auction).
+Unlimited orders are always deemed to be "in limit".
+If no price can be determined during the auction, AVD will not be executed.